seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-03-reactphp-dns.md

 {% endhighlight %}

 ## Caching
 For situations when you are going to resolve the same domain many times you can use a *cached* resolver.
-It will store all results in memory and next time when you try to resolve a domain which has already been resolved it will return its IP address from cache.
+It will store all results in memory and next time when you try to resolve a domain which has already been resolved it will return its IP address from a cache.
 No additional queries will be executed.

 Use can use the same factory to create a cached resolver.
 But at this time use `createCached()` method: